 The Company expects that the 2012 Annual Meeting of Stockholders will be held in May 2012, but the exact date, time, and location of such meeting have yet to be determined.
-A Stockholder who intends to present a proposal at that annual meeting, including nomination of a director, must submit the proposal in writing addressed to John C. Bombara, Secretary, c/o Horizon Technology Finance Corporation, 76 Batterson

-Park Road, Farmington, Connecticut 06032.
-Notices of intention to present proposals, including nomination of a director, at the 2012 annual meeting must be received by the Company between , 2011 and 5:00 p.m.
-Eastern Time on , 2012.
+A Stockholder who intends to present a proposal at that annual meeting, including nomination of a director, must submit the proposal in writing addressed to John C. Bombara, Secretary, c/o Horizon Technology Finance Corporation, 76 Batterson Park Road, Farmington, Connecticut 06032.
+Notices of intention to present proposals, including nomination of a director, at the 2012 annual meeting must be received by the Company between December 3, 2011 and 5:00 p.m.
+Eastern Time on January 2, 2012.
+In order for a proposal to be considered for inclusion in the Company's proxy statement for the 2012 annual meeting, the Company must receive the proposal no later than December 3, 2011.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the meeting unless certain securities law requirements are met.
 The Company reserves the right to reject, rule out of order, or take other appropriate action with respect to any proposal that does not comply with these and other applicable requirements.